rogilmore/hugo-site/content/terms.md

 ---

 You are responsible for your use of this site.
-If you use content from the site, you agree to site the content.
+If you use content from the site, you agree to cite the content.